-/ At the root level: , BSD_License.txt The license agreement.
-XMP-Toolkit-SDK-Overview.pdf An overview document. build/ Projects for building the C++ version of the XMP Toolkit SDK in Mac OS, Windows, and UNIX/Linux. docs/ The three-part XMP Specification , this document, the companion document XMPFiles Custom File-handler Plug-in SDK , and the API reference documentation (API/index.html). public/include/ The header files used by clients of the XMP Toolkit SDK. samples/ Sample and tutorial projects and the necessary resources to run the sample code. source/ The source code that implements the XMP Toolkit SDK. third-party/ expat/ zlib/ MD5/ Place holders for third party source files which are needed for the XMP Toolkit SDK, including ReadMe.txt files with information on how to obtain and install the tools.
+/ At the root level: BSD_License.txt The license agreement.
+XMP-Toolkit-SDK-Overview.pdf An overview document. build/ CMake scripts for generating the C++ version of the XMP Toolkit SDK in Mac OS, Windows, and UNIX/Linux.
+Contains the file README.txt with compilation instructions for all supported platforms. docs/ The three-part XMP Specification , this document, the companion document XMPFiles Custom File-handler Plug-in SDK , and the API reference documentation (API/index.html). public/include/ The header files and client-side glue code used by clients of the XMP Toolkit SDK. samples/ Sample and tutorial projects and the necessary resources to run the sample code. source/ The source code that implements the XMP Toolkit SDK.
+This folder contains generic source code for XMPCore, XMPFiles, and the plug-ins. third-party/ expat/ zlib/ zuid/interfaces/ Place holders for third party source files which are needed for the XMP Toolkit SDK, including ReadMe.txt files with information on how to obtain and install the tools.
 MD5 source code, needed by both components for MD5 hash computation, is included.
 XMPFilesPlugins/ PDFHandler/ The root folder for the XMPFiles plug-in SDK, which allows you to create metadata-handler plug-ins that XMPFiles can load and use to handle additional file formats.
 This includes compiled binaries for a plug-in that handles metadata in PDF files.
 To use the plug-in, you must have the correct C run-time libraries installed; see SDK components .
-For complete details of using the SDK, see the companion document XMPFiles Custom File-handler Plug-in SDK .
+For complete details of using the SDK, see the companion document XMPFiles Custom File-handler Plug-in SDK . tools/cmake/ Placeholder for the CMake tool that manages the build process for the XMP Toolkit SDK for all supported platforms and compilers.
+Contains a ReadMe.txt file that provides information on how to obtain and where to install this tool.
+XMPCore/ The source code that implements the XMPCore library.
+XMPFiles/ The source code that implements the XMPFiles library.